 Choosing The Right SUP For You

-Choosing the right SUP for your size, weight and ability is super important when it comes to starting out paddle boarding.
-It’s that important that we have written a whole blog post on it, so if you are still trying to decide which stand up paddle board to purchase, have a read of our guide
+Choosing the right stand-up paddleboard for your size, weight and ability is super important when it comes to starting out paddle boarding.
+It’s so important that we have written a whole blog post on it, so if you are still trying to decide which stand-up paddle board to purchase, have a read our guide

 To work out which size paddle board is right for you, a great calculation to use is: